 For native 4K projectors, the devil is rarely in the detail.
-The Sony VPL-VW890ES, and top-end machines like it, specialise in transcribing every crumb of picture resolution from source to screen.
+The Sony VPL-VW1025ES, and top-end machines like it, specialize in transcribing every crumb of picture resolution from source to screen.

-Of Sony’s native 4K projector range, the VW890ES is only second to the top model which itself is angled more towards use in well-lit spaces.
+Of Sony’s native 4K projector range, the VW1025ES second only to the top model, which itself is angled more towards use in well-lit spaces.
 If you’re after the cream of the crop for standard home cinema use, then this Sony could well be it.

-Thanks to their precision-crafted lenses and trio of 4096 x 2160 resolution SXRD projector panels, throwing images across your room and up to a glorious size of 300-inch – all without losing so much as a hair of detail – is what they do best, but a great picture is about more than just fine-grain information.
-SXRD is Sony’s version of the liquid crystal on silicon technology (LCoS) that is many ways a sweet spot between LCD and DLP alternatives.
+Thanks to their precision-crafted lenses and trio of 4096 x 2160 resolution SXRD projector panels (SXRD is Sony’s version of the liquid crystal on silicon technology (LCoS) that is many ways a sweet spot between LCD and DLP alternatives), throwing images across your room and up to a glorious size of 300-inch – all without losing so much as a hair of detail – is what Sony's projectors do best, but a great picture is about more than just fine-grain information.

 Installing a projector of this level is, of course, no small consideration.
 Considering the Sony measures 22 x 56 x 50cm, its positioning relative to your screen should be part of the main spec of the room.
 If you’re not designing a home cinema from scratch or replacing a pre-existing machine, then there’s a good chance you’ll have to re-think your current furniture configuration at the very least.

-Like all of Sony’s SXRD projectors, it’s both rack- and ceiling-mountable.
+As with all of Sony’s SXRD projectors, it’s both rack- and ceiling-mountable.
 Check that your bracket and plasterwork can cope with it and do bear in mind that it’s a much larger device than either of the lower-end models from Sony.
-The more affordable VPL-VW290ES and VPL-VW590ES are 14kg.
-At 22kg, the VW890ES is an altogether grander proposition.
+The more affordable VPL-VW325ES and VPL-VW715ES weigh around 31lbs.
+At 49lbs, the VW1025ES is an altogether grander proposition.